 The City of Perth was once the capital of Scotland.
 Always referred to as the ‘Fair City’, it is without a shadow of a doubt, one of the most charming places in Britain.

-It’s a wee while since I’ve been here, maybe about five years or so, but I hope to return soon.
-You see, the City of Perth is situated on the east side of Central Scotland, on the banks of the River Tay, and most of my recent travels have taken me up the west coast.
+It’s a while since I’ve been here, maybe about five years or so, but I hope to return soon.
+The City of Perth is situated on the east side of Central Scotland, on the banks of the River Tay, and most of my recent travels have taken me up the west coast.